 According to a carmagazine.co.uk report, the VW ID.1 internally goes by the codename ‘VW e-Zzity’, with the ‘Zz’ in the name presumably denoting the silent running of the all-electric powertrain.
 The pure electric city car will be showcased with a concept version in 2023 and put into production in 2025.
 The design team has already worked on derivatives – a rugged VW ID1 Crozz and a spacious VW e-Roomzz.

 Making the business case for an indigenously developed VW up! successor wasn’t easy.
-In fact, Volkswagen was once considering tying-up with Suzuki, a company that excels at low-cost cars, for the replacement costing EUR 10,000 (INR 8,69,143.90).
+In fact, Volkswagen was once considering tying-up with Suzuki, a company that excels at low-cost cars.
 However, that did not work out.
 Banking on the cost-effectiveness of its MEB platform, it has decided to roll out a new affordable pure electric city car on its own now.
 Still, this could mean a much higher price.

 To be a five-door minicar, the VW ID.1 will have the footprint of the Up! but will borrow styling cues from the upcoming ID.3 hatchback.
 According to Ralf Brandstätter, Chief Operating Officer of Volkswagen, it will be 40 per cent cheaper to build electric cars on the MEB platform than on a conventional chassis.

-Brandstätter had already told Car Magazine earlier this year that Volkswagen is working on a battery-electric vehicle that will be priced under 20,000 Euros.
-Though Volkswagen already has the e-Up!, that was not an electric car to start with (launched in 2011 as the VW Up! petrol) and has been built on a conventional chassis which puts it at a disadvantage.
+Brandstätter had already told Car Magazine this year that Volkswagen is working on a battery-electric vehicle that will be priced under 20,000 Euros.
+Though the company already has the e-Up!, that was not an electric car to start with (launched in 2011 as the VW Up! petrol) and has been built on a conventional chassis which puts it at a disadvantage.

 Brandstatter repeats in the new Car Magazine report that it would make no sense putting battery cells in a car designed for an engine, and that it was a stepping-stone project.